Lyocell: Properties

-Compared to cotton, consumers often say Lyocell fibers feel softer, and "airier", due to their better ability to wick moisture.
+Compared to cotton, consumers often say Lyocell fibres feel softer and "airier", due to their better ability to wick moisture.
 Industry claims of higher resistance to wrinkling are as yet unsupported.
 Lyocell fabric may be machine washed or dry cleaned.
-It drapes well and may be dyed many colors, needing slightly less dye than cotton to achieve the same depth of colour.
+It drapes well and may be dyed many colours, needing slightly less dye than cotton to achieve the same depth of colour.

 Manufacturing process

 The Lyocell process uses a direct solvent rather than indirect dissolution such as the xanthation-regeneration route in the viscose process.
-Lyocell fiber is produced from dissolving pulp, which contains cellulose in high purity with little hemicellulose and no lignin.
+Lyocell fibre is produced from dissolving pulp, which contains cellulose in high purity with little hemicellulose and no lignin.
 Hardwood logs (such as oak and birch) are chipped into squares about the size of postage stamps.
 The chips are digested chemically, either with the prehydrolysis-kraft process or with sulfite process, to remove the lignin and hemicellulose.
 The pulp is bleached to remove the remaining traces of lignin, dried into a continuous sheet and rolled onto spools.
 The pulp has the consistency of thick posterboard paper and is delivered in rolls weighing some 500 lb (230 kg).

 At the Lyocell mill, rolls of pulp are broken into one-inch squares and dissolved in N-methylmorpholine N-oxide (NMMO), giving a solution called "dope".
-The filtered cellulose solution is then pumped through spinnerets, devices used with a variety of synthetic fibers.
+The filtered cellulose solution is then pumped through spinnerets, devices used with a variety of synthetic fibres.
 The spinneret is pierced with small holes rather like a shower head; when the solution is forced through it, continuous strands of filament come out.
-The fibers are drawn in air to align the cellulose molecules, giving the Lyocell fibers its characteristic high strength.
-The fibers are then immersed into a water bath, where desolvation of the cellulose sets the fiber strands.
+The fibres are drawn in air to align the cellulose molecules, giving the Lyocell fibres its characteristic high strength.
+The fibres are then immersed into a water bath, where desolvation of the cellulose sets the fibre strands.
 The bath contains some dilute amine oxide in a steady state concentration.
-Then the fibers are washed with demineralised water.
-Next, the Lyocell fiber passes to a drying area, where the water is evaporated from it.
+Then the fibres are washed with demineralised water.
+Next, the Lyocell fibre passes to a drying area, where the water is evaporated from it.